Safe Care Your Way

 What if I have respiratory symptoms?

-All respiratory patients are advised to call their primary care provider for assessment and treatment options.
-As such, Urgent Care and Express do not currently see patients with respiratory illness or fever.
+All respiratory patients are advised to call their primary care provider for assessment and treatment options or to reserve a time online for Urgent Care at Westside or Marion.

 Will I have to wait with other patients?

 No - we utilize a virtual waiting room.
 For primary care appointments requiring a clinic visit, we've launched a new text messaging platform to create a virtual waiting room.
 This platform allows you to easily communicate directly with your clinic without stepping foot in the door.

 You'll receive an automated appointment reminder via text message

 When you arrive, you'll reply to that message to notify the office you're there.
 You'll receive a text message or phone call with instructions for registration and when to enter the building